oskar404/.bashrc.d/README.md

 The Bash Environment: .bashrc.d/
 ================================

-This is a collection of bash configurations which makes my terminal life enjoyable.
+This is a collection of bash configurations which makes terminal life enjoyable.

 Motivation
 ----------